Bounouh: History

 During French occupation of Algeria, Bou-Nouh was a commune within the District of Draâ-El Mizan and ahead of the now Daïra of Boghni.
 Ath Smaïl entered history at the beginning of the 16th century.
 The Turks (Ottoman Empire) set up a Bordj, a few hundred metres from the Lycée Zamoum (close proximity to family Terkmani) in Boghni to collect taxes.
-This was attacked and subsequently destroyed on 16 July 1756 by Iflissen and Ath Smaïl and consequently the Turks left the garrison.
+This was attacked and subsequently destroyed on 16 July 1756 by Iflissen and Ath Smaïl, and consequently the Turks left the garrison.
 However, nothing is said or mentioned about the megalithic structures in Tissamamine.
 Tissamamine is known locally as the shortcut to walk from Bou-Nouh towards Chebaba.
-Back in the 70's, it was littered with large T shaped structures.
+Back in the 1970s, it was littered with large, T-shaped structures.
 Their significance is not clear and not documented.
-Nowadays, only the large and bulky axial rocks lay on the ground as the flat stones have been broken down and used in the construction of private houses.
-There was however one remaining structure on the grounds of Cheikh Ben Abderrahmane until 2011 when this one also mysteriously disappeared without a trace, its fate unbeknown to the locals.
+Nowadays, only the large and bulky axial rocks lie on the ground as the flat stones have been broken down and used in the construction of private houses.
+There was, however, one remaining structure on the grounds of Cheikh Ben Abderrahmane until 2011 when this one also mysteriously disappeared without a trace, its fate unbeknown to the locals.
 Even the ground around its placement was completely reshaped to wipe out any trace of existence.
 Visitors to the mosque could lean at its entrance and call their beloved ones to come back, especially immigrants.
 It was told that outcomes were excellent.